Chia-Network/chia-network.github.io/collections/_posts/2022-02-23-clovyr-dev-challenge-results.en.md

 #### Dev Challenge Donation Program
 [https://github.com/ytx1991/Challenge2022](https://github.com/ytx1991/Challenge2022)

 As to our last one, we wish to share our Honorable Mention from Kronus91.
 The reason we want to share this as an Honorable Mention is because it was easily a stand out top finalist in our eyes.
 However, between the announcement of the challenge and the start time, we entered into discussions with Kronus91 about hiring him to join our team full time (which we have!).
 As a result he was no longer eligible for a prize but had already signed up prior.
 However, the judges had seen the results of his efforts _before_ being aware he had accepted an offer, and already flagged him as a finalist.
-We think his work was notable and interesting and worth sharing as a stand out example, even still!
+We think his work was notable and interesting and worth sharing as a stand out example even still!

 If you are familiar with Kickstarter and Indiegogo, then you’ll get what Kronus91 was trying to do here quite quickly.
 This was an ambitious project that was not only well thought out and constructed, but was also _very_ well documented and laid out for understanding.